anjarpw/mockserver/README.md

 ### Registering an Endpoint

-You can register an endpoint by sending a `GET` request to the `/admin/<your_endpoint_key>` path on the server.
+You can register an endpoint by sending a `POST` request to the `/admin/<endpoint_keyname>` path on the server.
 The request body should include the configuration for the endpoint you want to create.

 Example request: